brantou/inf-crystal.el/README.md

 #### `(crystal-send-region START END)`

-Send the current region to the inf-crystal process.
+Send the region delimited by START and END to inferior crystal process.

 #### `(crystal-send-region-and-go START END)`

-Send the current region to the inferior Crystal process.
+Send the region delimited by START and END to inferior crystal process.
 Then switch to the process buffer.

 #### `(crystal-send-buffer)`

+Send the current buffer to the inferior crystal process.

+#### `(crystal-send-buffer-and-go)`

-Send the current buffer to the inf-crystal process.
+Send the current buffer to the inferior crystal process.
+Then switch to the process buffer.

 -----
 <div style="padding-top:15px;color: #d0d0d0;">